boundarydevices/android_device_mediatek/README.md

 # Pumpkin i300A

-onyx is the device code name for MT8362A on Pumpkin i300A board.
+innocomm_sb30 is the device code name for MT8362A on Pumpkin i300A board.

 ## Fetching the code